Take Control of Your Endometriosis

 • SURGERY: Conservative surgery seeks to remove or destroy the endometriosis, relieve pain, and allow pregnancy to occur (if desired).
 Conservative surgery can involve a laparoscopy (minor procedure with a tiny abdominal incision) or a laparotomy (more extensive procedure, full incision, longer recovery period).
 Hormonal therapy may be prescribed along with conservative surgery.
 Radical surgery, which may be necessary in severe cases, involves hysterectomy, removal of all growths, and removal of the tubes and ovaries.

 At CFG we are experts at treating endometriosis.
 Whether you desire pregnancy, relief from symptoms or more information about the disease, we can help.
+Contact one of our offices for a consultation.

 Doctors